rhpds/pxe-rhdp-lab/docs/source/cli-based-labs/lab04guide-cli.rst

   oc create -f /tmp/deploy-webapps.yaml

-Step: Verify nginx pods are ready
+Verify nginx pods are ready
 ---------------------------------

 Run the below command and wait till all three nginx pods are in ready